gabrielnardes/sorting-viewer/README.md

 I wanted to learn front-end development, so it seemed like a good project to start it out.

 ### Goal features
-:white_large_square: Bar width slider control
+:white_check_mark: Bar width slider control

 :white_large_square: Bar height slider control